lrug/lrug.org/source/meetings/2024/may/index.html.md

 else come in your place.
 We might be able to let in people on the night who haven't registered, but we can't guarantee it.

+#### Accessibility info for the venue

+Below you can find all the accessibility info for Cleo's office:

+- There is step free access to enter the Tea Building from both entrances (Redchurch St and Bethnal Green Rd)
+- There are stairs and a small open platform lift to get you from the Tea Building lobby to the lifts going up to the 2nd floor
+- There are 2 lifts for transporting people to each floor of the Tea Building
+- There is step-free access from the lifts to Cleo's office unit
+- The double doors to the office may be opened to accommodate a wider wheelchair or motorised chair
+- The main floor of our office is step free
+- There is 1 accessible restroom in the office, and 6 restrooms in total

+Now, there are a couple of caveats, which we hope will not deter anybody:

+- The main doors into the Tea Building do not auto-open - they open inwards with a push
+- The door to Cleo's office does not auto-open - it opens inwards with a push.

 [cleo-venue]: https://goo.gl/maps/eUvK3PDLFpKhzf98A
 [may2024-ticket-tailor]: https://buytickets.at/lrug/1229147